 Asthma During Pregnancy

-Most asthma treatments are safe to use when you are pregnant.
-After years of research, experts now say that it is far safer to manage your asthma with medicine than it is to leave asthma untreated during pregnancy.
+Most asthma treatments are safe to use when you're pregnant.
 Talk to your doctor about the safest treatment for you.

 - High blood pressure during the pregnancy.

-- Preeclampsia, a condition that causes high blood pressure and can affect the placenta, kidneys, liver, and brain.
+- Preeclampsia.
+This causes high blood pressure.
+It can affect the placenta, kidneys, liver, and brain.

 - Birth before the 37th week of pregnancy (preterm birth).